Honey bee vs yellow jacket: Which buzzes by you?

 Yellow jackets: The pest controllers

-• Scavenging: Yellow jackets' scavenging behavior, although often unwelcome at picnics, plays a role in cleaning up the environment.
+• Scavenging: While yellow jackets' scavenging behavior can be disruptive during outdoor gatherings, they play a role in cleaning up the environment.
 By feeding on dead insects and animal carcasses, they help recycle nutrients back into the ecosystem.

 A buzz-worthy conclusion